-Welcome to a mini-course on Four Steps to Effective Feedback!
-I’m excited about sharing practices with you that have made a huge difference for me and others in giving feedback and sharing concerns.
-You can access this course three ways:
+Welcome to my mini-course, Four Steps to Effective Feedback!
+I’m excited to share practices with you that have made a huge difference for me and others in giving feedback and sharing concerns.

 Look at the needs you selected in the previous lesson.
 Which one is standing out to you the most?
 Take a moment and imagine that need fully met.
 Think of a time when you fully experienced that quality – or imagine it fully experienced now… [read more]

 4. Creating Shared Reality (Part 1)

 (“Here is what I heard”)

 Now that you’ve done the pre-step, connecting to the purpose or meaning it would give you to speak up, let’s focus on what you actually want to say.
 Usually, in giving feedback we’re responding to something we heard or saw someone say or do.

 To create a shared reality about what happened, it’s very helpful to be as concrete as possible about what we saw or heard.
 How do we create a shared reality? [read more]

 (“Here is what I observed”)

 If you want to talk about an action or something that happened, share what you observed, free of judgment or blame.
 Imagine that you have a camcorder—recording exactly what happened on a video recording, or that you’re like a sports commentator giving a “play-by-play” account in an accurate and succinct way.

 Rather than saying, for example, “You screwed up!” (an evaluation or interpretation of what happened) just share the facts.
 “I told you this client was slow-moving and I asked you to hold off in following up and then you emailed them two days later.” [read more]